whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-19-Gentlemans-Box-Subscription-July-2016-Review-Coupon.md

 **Various Coupons**

-A few coupons were also included in this month's box which includes an exclusive coupon for **Debonaire Scent** First Month Free!
-Debonaire Scent is a monthly cologne discovery box.
+A few coupons were also included in this month's box which includes an exclusive coupon for **Debonair Scent** First Month Free!
+[Debonair Scent](https://www.debonairscent.com){:target="_blank"} is a monthly cologne discovery box.
 Every month you'll receive three different colognes that's matched to your scent profile from hundreds of designer and niche brands for only $15/month.
 So this coupon alone is worth $15!
 I'm totally going to try them out!

 <br>